Telengard: Development

-While a computer science student at Purdue University, Daniel Lawrence wrote several hobbyist computer games for the university's PDP-11 RSTS/E mainframe computer, and one grew into Telengard.
-In his 1976 and 1977 college summer breaks at home, he worked at BOCES in Spencerport, New York, where he wrote a dungeon crawl game called DND (postdating the similar but unrelated dnd) in the BASIC programming language for the DECsystem-10's TOPS-10 operating system.
+While a computer science student at Purdue University, Daniel Lawrence wrote several games for the university's PDP-11 RSTS/E mainframe computer, and one grew into Telengard.
+In his 1976/77 college summer breaks at home, he worked at BOCES in Spencerport, New York, where he wrote a dungeon crawl game called DND in the BASIC programming language for the DECsystem-10's TOPS-10 operating system.
 He had been influenced by the pen and paper role-playing game Dungeons & Dragons.
 At college, he ported the game to Purdue's PDP-11 RSTS/E. The game's mechanics grew from conversations at the Purdue engineering building.
 Part of its real-time nature descended from the need to not have players monopolize the few shared computer terminals.

-In 1978, Lawrence purchased the Commodore PET 2001 and no longer needed the university's computer, though the microcomputer's lack of memory was his primary design obstacle.
+In 1978, Lawrence purchased the PET 2001 and no longer needed the university's computer, though the microcomputer's lack of memory was his primary design obstacle.
 He rewrote DND as Telengard within eight kilobytes of memory and designed the dungeon to be procedurally generated based on the player-character's position so the maps would not have to be stored in memory.
 The final version almost completely used 32 kilobytes of memory.
 It was easily ported to the Apple II+ and TRS-80 platforms due to their similar usage of the 8K BASIC programming language.
-The later Atari 800 port required a more complicated handling of string variables.
+The port to Atari 8-bit computers required more complicated handling of string variables.
+Movement is not by WASD keys (S is stay and X is south), perhaps the first video game to use them.

 The three ports were finished before Avalon Hill saw the game at a gaming convention and licensed it in 1982 as one of its first computer games.
 The IBM PC port required a rewrite into the C programming language; the source code for this version was later lost.
 The Heath/Zenith CP/M version requires MBASIC.
-The game's Commodore 64 port was the most popular.
+The VIC-20 version requires 24K memory expansion.
+The Commodore 64 port was the most popular.

 Matt Barton of Gamasutra reported that Lawrence's DND (and consequently, his Telengard) was directly inspired by Whisenhunt and Wood's dnd for PLATO, with its randomized dungeons and minimalist graphics, though Lawrence recalled in an interview that he had not seen or known of their game.
 Computer Gaming World's Scorpia wrote that Telengard was based on the earlier, public domain software Castle Telengard.

 The game's BASIC source code was available, so ports and remasters were made by the fan community.